haastregt/occlusion_tracking/README.md

 This project uses the python commonroad library and the c++ library CGAL for the reachability computations.
 In order for the code to run, a custom python library called py_occlusions is used to interface the python simulation code with the reachability computations in c++.

+The jupyter notebook `highd_scenarios.ipynb` presents the results of all scenarios.
+The jupyter notebook `single_scenario.ipynb` can be used to animate results and show some additional plots specifically for a single result.

 ## INSTALL AND DEPENDENCIES
 First, install commonroad and pandas:
 - `$ pip install commonroad-all`